vrisdng/tp/docs/UserGuide.md

 #### Deleting a student or a group of students : `delete`

-Format: `delete PREFIX KEYWORD`
+Deletes students from the list based on the specified field and value.

-DDeletes students from the list based on the specified field and value.
+Only one field is allowed in each `delete`.

 Format: `delete PREFIX KEYWORD`